M-Rb3/giftList/README.md

 ## Client

-You can run the client from the top-level directory with `node client/index`.
+You can run the client from the top-level directory with `node client/index "{{name_to_verify}}"`.
 This file is a script which will send an HTTP request to the server.

-Think of the client as the _prover_ here.
-It needs to prove to the server that some `name` is in the `MERKLE_ROOT` on the server.

 ## Server

 You can run the server from the top-level directory with `node server/index`.
 This file is an express server which will be hosted on port 1225 and respond to the client's request.

-Think of the server as the _verifier_ here.
-It needs to verify that the `name` passed by the client is in the `MERKLE_ROOT`.
-If it is, then we can send the gift!

 ## Utils